-- Transparent and Accountable: The City designs processes that are open and clear.
-Stakeholders will understand their role, the level of engagement and the outcome of the process.
+- Transparent and Accountable: The City designs engagement processes so that stakeholders understand their role, the level of engagement and the outcome of the process.

 - Open and Timely Communication: The City provides information that is timely, accurate, objective, easily understood, accessible, and balanced.

-- Mutual Trust and Respect: The City engages the community in a fair and respectful way that fosters understanding between diverse views, values, and interests.
+- Mutual Trust and Respect: The City engages community in an equitable and respectful way that fosters understanding between diverse views, values, and interests.

-- Evaluation and Continuous Improvement: The City commits resources to evaluating engagement processes to ensure engagement activities are effective.
+- Evaluation and Continuous Improvement: The City evaluates engagement activities to ensure engagement processes are effective.